RustForWeb/floating-ui/book/src/platform.md

 ### Optional Methods

-Depending on the platform you’re working with, these may or may not be necessary.
+Depending on the platform you're working with, these may or may not be necessary.

 #### `convert_offset_parent_relative_rect_to_viewport_relative_rect`